 ABSTRACT

 Glycosylation represents one of the major chemical challenges.
 While it is one of the most common reactions in nature, conventional chemistry struggles with stereochemistry, regioselectivity and solubility issues.
 Conversely, family 1 glycosyltransferase (GT1, UGT) enzymes can glycosylate virtually any given nucleophilic group with perfect control over stereochemistry and regioselectivity.
 However, the appropriate catalyst for a given reaction needs to be identified among the tens of thousands of available sequences.
 Here, we present a data-driven approach to find the needle in the haystack.
 We first assayed 28 GT1 enzymes against 30‒80 acceptors.
 Leveraging this dataset together with literature data, we obtained activity information on 147 GT1 enzymes, and used this to train several pan-specific random forest-based acceptor predictors.
 Importantly, we constructed a pipeline for automated generation of 153 chemical features for any given molecule, to input to the predictors.
 Further, we balanced the datasets with unreactive compounds chemically related to the acceptors in the dataset.
 We obtained predictors with AUC>0.8, that can be used to parse the >30.000 available GT1 sequences for any chemical.
 We constructed two top-performing predictors.
 The first was trained for prediction of both substrates and non-substrates of any GT1 enzyme, useful for understanding the acceptor profile of the enzyme.
 We demonstrate 80% accuracy in predicting the acceptor profiles of 8 GT1 enzymes selected to be phylogenetically far from our training dataset, against 47 polyphenols absent from the training dataset.
-The second was trained for highly accurate prediction of the most reactive productive enzyme:substrate pairs, biased towards sequences from the training sets, useful for biotechnological applications where identification of an efficient enzyme for a particular substrate is key.
-This predictor was used to predict the best GT1 enzymes for glycosylation of acceptors absent from the training data, and predicted enzymes for both natural products and new-to-Nature glucosides with >90% accuracy.
+The second was trained for highly accurate prediction of substrates only s, useful for biotechnological applications where identification of an efficient enzyme for a particular substrate is key.
+This predictor was used to predict the best GT1 enzymes for glycosylation of X acceptors absent from the training data, and predicted enzymes for both natural products and new-to-Nature glucosides with >90% accuracy.
 Finally, we experimentally measured and computationally evaluated another 1833 enzyme-substrate pairs comprising sequences in the training data and acceptors absent from the training data, resulting in an accuracy of, AUC of.
 Altogether, we present here the largest experimental dataset on GT1 specificity, together with predictors able to parse all available GT1 sequences and with high accuracy predict the most likely GT1 enzyme to glycosylate any given molecule.

 INTRODUCTION